aiven/devportal/docs/products/redis/concepts/memory-usage.rst

 Data eviction policy is one of the most important Redis settings and it is available in the Aiven web console.

 Redis has a ``max memory`` setting which controls how much data is allowed to be stored, and the data eviction policy controls what happens when that maximum is reached.
-All Aiven for Redis services has the eviction policy set to *No eviction* by default.
+All Aiven for Redis services have the eviction policy set to *No eviction* by default.
 This means that if you keep storing values, and never remove anything, the write operations will start failing when the maximum memory is reached.

 This is acceptable when data is consumed at a similar rate to how it is written.
 However, for other use cases ``Evict all keys`` with least recently used first (LRU) - which starts dropping old keys when ``max memory`` is reached - works better.
 Another way is to drop random keys.